 We are currently recruiting for this research program and your contribution would be highly valued.
 Please proceed to the 'participation' tab for more information.

 Research has consistently revealed that high levels of depression and anxiety are prevalent among individuals diagnosed with multiple sclerosis, endometriosis and eating disorders.
-Depression and anxiety are frequently comorbid often leading to greater distress, functional impairment, and risk of suicide in various populations.
+Depression and anxiety are frequently comorbid, and often leading to greater distress, functional impairment and risk of suicide in various populations.